 If a resort were to propose to expand lift capacity or add other infrastructure to address an increased number of skiers, the USDA Forest Service would prepare an environmental document under NEPA.
 The environmental document would assess impacts and mitigation for the proposed improvements for consideration by the USDA Forest Service in its decision regarding whether to issue an approval.
 The resort would also need to obtain other environmental permits.
-The resorts would also need to work within the limits of existing culinary water allotments (provided by Salt Lake City) and sanitary sewer capacity.
+The resorts would also need to work within the limits of existing culinary water allotments (provided by Salt Lake City or the Town of Alta) and sanitary sewer capacity.
 According to discussions with a representative with Salt Lake County Service Area #3, which manages drinking water and sewer use in Little Cottonwood Canyon, contracted water use is 34% of the total available amount, and sewer use is about 6%.
 Overall, the representative with Service Area #3 believes that there is enough water and sewer capacity to accommodate increased use (Hanson 2021).
+UDOT also coordinated with Service Area #3 regarding the Town of Alta culinary water and sewer system and discussed the system with Town of Alta staff.
+According to Town of Alta staff, the system has capacity but the current planning documents state that the system does not have built-in redundancy.
+UDOT will work with the Town of Alta regarding any culinary water and sewer needs and the USDA Forest Service for permitting requirements once an alternative is selected.